 You need light to see, you know, but light is also about life; it’s dark only when you’re dead.
 It symbolises a lot of life and activity.
-Nature, because you were made to be in harmony with nature–there’s something very dissonant about a place that’s all plasticky, you don’t feel rested, because maybe that’s not the way you were made.
+Nature, because you were made to be in harmony with nature–there’s something very dissonant about a place that’s all plasticky.
+You don’t feel rested because, maybe, that’s not the life you were made for.

 As a homeschooling parent you are with the children all the time so you better be happy!
 Everything is within reach, everything is happy, everything is as harmonious as possible… It doesn’t solve your problems but it does give you a better environment.
 And when you’re in a happy environment where there is very little to clean, you don’t get overwhelmed.